Consumers are Navigating Budget Pressures: What They Keep, What They Cut

 Even as inflation slows, many Americans are still feeling the pinch.
 According to a recent Wall Street Journal article, middle-income households—those earning between $50,000 and $100,000—are increasingly trading down, cutting back, and feeling squeezed, even as higher earners continue to spend freely.

-To better understand how shoppers are adapting, Astrea Analytics conducted a study exploring which product categories consumers are most willing to maintain spending and stick with their current brands versus where they are open to cutting back on spending or switching to cheaper alternatives.
+To better understand how shoppers are adapting, Astrea Analytics conducted a study exploring product categories where consumers are most willing to maintain spending and stick with their current brands versus where they are open to cutting back or switching to cheaper alternatives.

 The results offer a helpful lens into current consumer priorities—especially for brands looking to stay relevant in a cost-conscious environment.